 Information can be a powerful, indispensable, game-changing asset for any organization.
 But that’s only if it is administered the way it should.
 The scale, complexity, and diversity of information today’s enterprise deals with can be noisy, overwhelming, and debilitating.
 Old-school information management methods where a single source of truth was easy to create and the custodians of information were clearly identifiable, are no longer feasible.
 Now, information governance professionals have to evaluate the impact of internal collaboration platforms, application programming interfaces (APIs), third-party integrations, and social media channels.

 Just about every large organization today claims to be data-driven.
 Enterprises that implement a sound information governance strategy bolster information availability, mitigate risks, contain costs, and comply with regulations.

-Micro Focus supports the various disciplines of information governance with enterprise class technology by providing a comprehensive range of solutions incuding:
+Micro Focus supports the various disciplines of information governance with enterprise-class technology by providing a comprehensive range of solutions including:

 If your business wasn’t part of the digital economy before COVID-19, it’s certainly well on its way now.
 The digital economy includes working from home, and safely collaborating with your employees, partners, and customers, Download this ebook to learn how you can preserve, retain, govern, and gain insight into your data.
 How easy is it to do all that with confidence?
 And run your business at the same time?

 Know your data.
 Empower your people.
 Drive your future.